 Suburban Chooks are willing to take unwanted roosters (irrespective of how you gained them) and will do our best to rehome them.
 But please be aware that for a majority their future may not be one long-lived, full of green grass and girlfriends.
 In doing so, we would also appreciate a few dollars to cover their food cost until we can determine what their future does hold…

 We also understand how tricky it can be explaining to your heartbroken children that their rooster has to go to the farm (ie. us).
 Given some warning, we are more than willing to go along with any story you have told your children (especially if they are young and aren’t ready for the truth) when you come to drop off your rooster(s).

 HELP!!!
 I love my chickens, want more of them, spend a lot of time with them, spend lots of time on the internet reading about them and my family think I am turning into a crazy chicken woman/man/child… am I addicted?
 What do I do?

 Succumb.
 There is no treatment and there are plenty of members of the unofficial club of Poultry Lovers Annonymous.
-I am a four year card-carrying member myself… with a chicken-related ABN to prove it.
+I am a nine year (business) card-carrying member myself… with a chicken-related ABN to prove it.
 LOL.

 Seriously, chickens are a great love of mine and an interest that I thankfully share with my husband (hence, Suburban Chooks)… and frankly one I encourage.
 I spend alot of time outside, meet lots of people who share my interest, research and willingly learn everything I can about them… much less harmful than drinking, smoking and gambling at the local Pokies.